 Approve & Commit Change Order – this button makes the change order an active part of the sales order.
 Once clicked, the change order cannot be modified further.
 A change order must be committed before parts can be ordered or allocated and before tasks can be created.
 Clicking this button also changes the red flag to Committed.

 Make Active – click this button to make the change order active.
 Active change orders can be modified in the Designer.
 The parts associated with the active change order will be displayed in blue in Designer.
 The Make Active button is only available on open change orders that are not currently active.

 Change Order Report – click this button to open the change order print window.
-This is the same window where proposals are printed and all the sort, filter, display, and print setting are available as documented in Proposals > Reports > Client Proposal > Options.
+This is the same window where proposals are printed, and all the sort, filter, display, and print settings are available as documented in Proposals > Reports > Client Proposal > Options.

 Delete This Change Order – this button is only available if you have the permission to delete change orders as assigned in Settings > Permissions Sets.
-The delete change order function is only available on uncommitted change orders and the most recent committed change order.
-This is due to the fact that change order #4 might have modified an item on a previous change order (like #2).
-Deleting Change Order 2, in this example, requires that Change Orders #3 and #4 must be deleted first.
+In addition, the delete change order function is only available on uncommitted change orders and the most recent committed change order.
+This is because change order #4 might have modified an item on a previous change order (like #2).
+Therefore, in this example, deleting Change Order 2 requires that Change Orders #3 and #4 must be deleted first.